 - Entertainment- Once again, you may be short of space in your nappy bag but it is important to keep your baby entertained and using their motor skills.
 Things like toys, books, sensory boards, crayons, and paper can all be kept in the pram if you don’t have enough room.

 - Teething ring — If your baby is older than three months pack a teething ring.
 We hand make a range of teethers that have been tested and certified to Australian Standards.
-They are also ideal as a small stand-alone toy.
+They are also ideal as small stand-alone toys.

 - Burp cloth – The burp cloth will have multiple uses.
 In addition to burping your baby, it can be used for covering when feeding, used as a changing mat, and for cleaning up any mess.
 You will only need one for your nappy bag and we suggest our handmade burp cloth.

 You should always be prepared for those thrills and spills.
 That’s why we have included some items to keep your baby safe in our nappy bag essentials list.

 - Sun protection- It always amazes me how many babies I see being held in direct sunlight on a hot Australian summer day.
 Must-have items to be included in a nappy bag list to protect them from the elements include a muslin wrap and a hat.
 However, the best option is to keep them in the shade out of direct sunlight and its harmful rays.

 - Hand Sanitiser- Keeping those germs away can be difficult.
 Therefore, keep a hand sanitiser in your nappy bag.
 This is especially helpful after a messy nappy change.

 - First-aid kit — As your baby grows up they become more active and get more scrapes and bruises.
 A small first aid kit with the basics is all you need.
 St Johns ambulance offers a small portable one kit which is ideal.